 All monument visitors are required to purchase a recreational use pass (entrance pass) upon entering Fort Pulaski National Monument.
+The park is no longer accepting cash for entrance fees.
+Credit and debit cards are the only method of payment currently being accepted.

 Fort Pulaski National Monument participates in the congressionally authorized Federal Recreation Lands Enhancement Act.
 Under this program, parks keep 80% of all fees collected;the remaining 20% will be deposited in a special account to be used in parks where fees are not collected.
 Funds generated by the fees are used to accomplish projects the parks have been unable to fund through annual Congressional allocations.
 Entrance fees help support projects in the monument to improve the experience for visitors.
 For more information, call (912) 786-4383.